firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-58-august-2018/2018-08-23-metoo-and-furthermore.md

 author-bio: |
  Hillary Monahan is the critically acclaimed NYT bestselling author of the _Mary: The Summoning_ series for Disney-Hyperion, among other titles.
 She lives in southeastern Massachusetts with her family of some parts humans, some parts fur kids.
 She's a feminist, a queer advocate, and a professional gloom cookie who can (and will) recite _Young Frankenstein_ from memory for you if you ask nicely.
 proofread: true
-contentnote: This essay contains descriptions of sexual assualt.
+contentnote: This essay contains descriptions of sexual assault.
 ---

 Twenty years ago, in a rundown farmhouse in the middle of Nowhere, New England, a friend of a friend led me into a dingy bedroom with mismatched checkered curtains and raped me.
 People partied not ten feet away, oblivious to what was happening on the other side of that thin wall—or, if not oblivious, not caring because I was too drunk to push my no, so I didn't really mean it, did I?
 We were all having fun, weren't we?